 JXRay is an offline heap analyzer for Java.
 It takes a binary heap dump, analyses it and produces a text report.
 Here are the main advantages of JXRay:

 Detecting common problems right away.
-Many profilers leave you on your own with their data - interpreting it is up to you.
-In contrast, JXRay searches for many known memory problems upfront.
-You get a report with your heap dump analyzed for memory leaks and more than ten other common data inefficiencies (data duplication, suboptimal use of data structures, etc.).
-Any anomalies are highlighted, and you see them right away.
+Most profilers leave data interpretation up to you.
+In contrast, JXRay analyzes the heap dump upfront for many known memory problems.
+Your heap dump is checked for memory leaks and numerous other common data inefficiencies (data duplication, suboptimal use of data structures, etc.).
+All significant problems are highlighted, and you see them immediately.

 No-frills tool.
 While it may seem counterintuitive, the fact that JXRay has no GUI and produces a simple text report, has clear advantages.
-You can easily run the tool on any machine, including the one where the heap dump was produced (that often has a lot of memory, is on the cloud, behind a firewall, etc. - very unlike your laptop).
-And once the report is generated, you can look at it anywhere at any time, send it by e-mail, publish on wiki, etc. The information is easily searchable and its intuitive presentation makes it easy to understand by anyone.
+You can easily run the tool on any machine, including big "headless" machines running in the cloud.
+And once the report is generated, you can look at it anywhere at any time, send it by e-mail, attach to a JIRA ticket, share on the wiki, etc. The information is easily searchable and its intuitive presentation makes it easy to understand by anyone.